alphagov/transformation-dashboard/_posts/2000-01-11-manage-vehicle.markdown

 challenges: |
   - Turning complicated multi-channel transactions into simple digital services
-  - Integrating with current systems and connecting to secure cloud environment
+  - Integrating service with other digital projects and legacy databases and connecting to secure cloud environment
-  - Meeting ministerial commitments, such as the abolition of the tax disc and suppression of the V5 document for fleets
+  - Meeting ministerial commitments, such as the abolition of the licence counterpart and ending the requirement for fleets to carry the V5 document

 next-steps: |
   - Expand user research
-  - Develop prototypes into beta service
-  - Complete private beta and prepare for public beta release
+  - Complete private beta and prepare for beta Digital by Default Service Standard assessment

 digital-strategy-statement: |